The split method in JavaScript

 An example of split without a separator

-What happens if no separator is provided as using the split method?
-See online yourself where I used the same string as in above example:
+What happens if no separator is provided while using the split method?

 Only this line of code is changed as compared to the above example: